Tosca Interview Questions

 29. Can we create TestCase templates manually?

-Ans: Yes, we can create a TestCase template manually by using the Tosca BI modules.
-To create a template, right-click on the test case and select the “Convert to Template” option in the context menu.
+Ans: Creating TestCase templates manually is possible in Tosca, utilizing the Tosca BI modules.
+Users can generate templates by right-clicking on a test case and selecting the “Convert to Template” option from the context menu.

 30. What is the need for the test configuration parameter?